IoT in Healthcare: From Clinics to Mobile Apps

 SportPlus provides their clients exercise machines and equipment with Bluetooth Low Energy (BLE) modules, meaning that you can control them remotely using the dedicated SportPlus app.

-The BLE modules collect users’ health data such as heart rate, calorie count, exercise history, dynamics of health metrics, etc. These modules then send the data to the app so users can conveniently access it and discuss it with their physicians if necessary.
+The BLE integration within the modules collect users’ health data such as heart rate, calorie count, exercise history, dynamics of health metrics, etc. These modules then send the data to the app so users can conveniently access it and discuss it with their physicians if necessary.

 However, before getting such health data was possible, we needed to make the app compatible with all of the devices.
 Initially, most of their fitness devices have different protocols (in other words, language that allows (interpretable) data exchange between machines and humans).